 Types of accommodation in Eindhoven

-Both social and private housing can be rented in Eindhoven.
-Social housing comes at subsidised rates; however, expats must join a housing queue and meet specific criteria.
-Waiting lists are generally long, so the quickest and best bet is to rent privately.
+Both social and private housing is available for rental in Eindhoven.
+Social housing comes at subsidised rates; however, expats must first join a housing queue and meet specific criteria.
+The waiting lists are typically long, so the quickest and best bet is to rent privately.

 Apartments

-Apartments are one of the most common types of property in Eindhoven, particularly in the inner city.
+Apartments are the most common property type in Eindhoven, particularly in the inner city.
 Young professionals and students usually look for flats in Eindhoven.
 Newcomers should note that, as with other major Dutch cities, the more centrally located the accommodation, the higher the rental price.

 Rooms

-Expats on a budget can save by renting a room, usually in an apartment shared by other flatmates.
-This will substantially reduce the cost of living in Eindhoven and is a popular way in which new arrivals, particularly students, secure affordable housing.
+Expats on a budget can save by renting a room, often in a shared apartment with other flatmates.
+This will substantially reduce their cost of living and is a popular way in which new arrivals, particularly students, can secure affordable housing.

 Houses

 Standalone, semi-detached and terraced houses are also available on the property market.
-The smaller villages surrounding Eindhoven generally offer more spacious living with detached houses and gardens, and are popular with expat families.
+The smaller villages surrounding Eindhoven generally offer more spacious living with detached homes that have gardens and are popular with expat families.

-Both furnished (gemeubileerd) and unfurnished (kaal) properties are available.
-Unfurnished options often don’t have carpets or light fittings, but they may have some basic appliances such as a stove.
-This is often preferred by expats staying in Eindhoven for the long term as they will have greater freedom in terms of home decor.
+Both furnished (gemeubileerd) and unfurnished (kaal) properties are on the market.
+Unfurnished options normally don’t have carpets or light fittings, but they may have some basic appliances, such as a stove.
+Expats staying in Eindhoven long-term frequently prefer this option as they will have greater freedom in decorating the space.

 New arrivals who only plan to stay a few months tend to opt for furnished accommodation, which also comes at a higher price.
 It's also worth establishing a detailed itinerary of all the furniture when signing a lease agreement.